mushipeas/flask_recipemanager/README.md

 The initial data is present as json files under /recipes/.

+The database has been migrated from sqlite (used in early production) to postgresql (heroku-postgresql, for the demo server).

 Multiple scripts have been set up to scrape additional data from the site (using beautifulsoup4), where initial data was missing. ie. fetching image urls and descriptions, and associating them to items in the database.

 A demo can be seen at: